FWDekker/mommy/README.md

 [![github ci status](https://img.shields.io/github/actions/workflow/status/FWDekker/mommy/ci.yml?style=for-the-badge)](https://github.com/FWDekker/mommy/actions/workflows/ci.yml?query=branch%3Amain)
 [![mommy is licensed under unlicense](https://img.shields.io/github/license/FWDekker/mommy?style=for-the-badge)](https://github.com/FWDekker/mommy/blob/main/LICENSE)

-mommy's here to support you! mommy will compliment you if things go well, and will encourage you if things are not going so well~
+mommy's here to support you!
+mommy will compliment you if things go well, and will encourage you if things are not going so well~

-mommy is fully customizable, integrates with any shell, works on any unix system, and most importantly, loves you very much~ ❤️
+mommy is fully customizable, integrates with any shell, works on any system, and most importantly, loves you very much~ ❤️

 ![mommy demo](.github/img/demo.gif)

-## installation 🚚
+## 🚚 installation
-mommy works on any unix system. mommy is tested on ubuntu, debian, archlinux, fedora, macos, freebsd, netbsd, and openbsd~
+mommy works on any system.
+mommy is tested on ubuntu, debian, archlinux, fedora, macos, freebsd, netbsd, openbsd, and windows~

 _missing something?
 need help?
 otherwise not satisfied?
 [please open an issue](https://github.com/FWDekker/mommy/issues)~_

+### 👩‍💼 with a package manager
 <details>
 <summary>alpine linux</summary>

-on alpine linux you can **install from the homebrew tap**, **install from github releases** or **use without installing**~

 * **install from the homebrew tap** (automatic updates)
   installs from the [mommy tap](https://github.com/FWDekker/homebrew-mommy).